 Currently Brain Injury and its effects are not widely understood in and by Society.
 We want to increase local awareness of Brain Injured people, their impairments and positive role they can and do play in society.

-To join HIP in Cheshire — please call Clare on 07900158166 or print off and complete the two membership forms on this page — one your details the other a photo consent and send to Clare Emerton, HIP in Cheshire, Acorn Suite, Countess of Chester, Liverpool Road, CHESTER.
+To join HIP in Cheshire — please call the HIP in Cheshire team on 01244 650522 or email: firstname.lastname@example.org or print off and complete the two membership forms on this page — one your details the other a photo consent and send to the HIP in Cheshire team, Acorn Suite, Countess of Chester, Liverpool Road, CHESTER.
 CH2 IHJ.

 Be a family member, a friend or care for one of us.
 Send us your details, come to meetings, and/or email, phone or use Internet chat with other members.